What Is A Digital Footprint?

 Why does Google store your information?

-Google stores your information so that it can provide you with personalized search results.
-Using data from your Gmail account, Google can also provide you with various services such as Google News.
-This data can also be used to provide you with advertisements that are more likely to be relevant.
-Google stores your data as long as it considers it necessary.
+Google stores your data to offer personalized search results.
+It uses your Gmail account to provide services like Google News.
+This data helps in showing you ads that are more relevant.
+Google keeps your data as long as it finds it useful.

 What does the future hold for digital footprints and personal information?